Our staff will respond to your query promptly and provide detailed information to your questions.

 From there you will visit the spectacular Snow village (similar to an Ice hotel) where we can walk around and admire the ice sculptures and ingenuity in and around the snow village.
 Finish off by sitting down in their warm restaurant for a hearty soup lunch before heading back.

-Day 4 - Ice Fishing Safari with snowmobiles before transferring to the Glass igloos
+Day 4 - Husky safari before transferring to the Glass igloos

 Transfer to the Glass Igloos.